C.C., PhD, FRSC

 The Donnelly Centre is comprised of leading genomics and proteomics researchers in a single location.
 The research atmosphere is very dynamic and open, fostering a creative and collaborative spirit.
 Building-wide, weekly seminars provide a platform to share our most recent work with fellow scientists from various fields including computer science and bioinformatics, chemistry, engineering and biology.
 These seminars are often the setting in which to craft new ideas and creative ways to solve difficult biological problems.

 SCIENTIFIC RESEARCH OVERVIEW

 We are interested in understanding cellular signaling processes and genetic networks in budding yeast using functional genomics, high content screening and gene expression tools.
-We are also collaborating with Jason Moffat’s group to study genetic networks in cancer cells.

 Current projects in the lab include:

 1. Functional Genomics and Genetic Networks

 Our lab uses synthetic genetic array (SGA) technology (Tong et al., Science, 2001) combined with a variety of libraries of yeast strains to screen for genetic interactions.
 In collaboration with Dr. Charlie Boone’s group, we are investigating genetic redundancy by assessing how combinatorial mutations affect fitness, measured by colony size.
 We’ve created all pair-wise double mutant combinations for all 6000 yeast genes, creating the first complete genetic interaction map for a model eukaryotic cell.
 The map is rich in functional information, enabling precise prediction of gene function and providing insight into functional modules in the cell.
 We are now exploring deeper redundancy in biological networks by assessing triple mutant strains for genetic interactions, and by studying how genetic networks are rewired in response to environmental perturbations.